gastonstat/discussion-netiquette/README.md

 We reserve the right to delete, move, or edit any posts, and even to make the discussion forum inactive, at any time, without previous notice.

-Onnline discussion resources can be great tools if used appropriately, respectfully, and wisely.
+Online discussion resources can be great tools if used appropriately, respectfully, and wisely.
 Take advantage of them, and make the most out of them.